 5. Describe types of crimes directed toward businesses.
 Examples: vandalism, shoplifting, embezzlement, piracy, cybercrime, counterfeiting of products, copyright and trademark infringement a.
 Explain measures a business can take to protect itself against cybercrime and crimes committed by employees and customers.
-6. Explain the nature of negotiable instruments, including the essentials of negotiability. a.
-Compare and contrast the handling and purposes of various negotiable instruments, including promissory Negotiable notes, drafts, digital currency, cashier's checks, bonds, and checks. b.
-Identify liabilities for the holder of a negotiable instrument.
-Instruments c.
+Negotiable Instruments 6.
+Explain the nature of negotiable instruments, including the essentials of negotiability. a.
+Compare and contrast the handling and purposes of various negotiable instruments, including promissory notes, drafts, digital currency, cashier's checks, bonds, and checks. b.
+Identify liabilities for the holder of a negotiable instrument. c.
 Distinguish between negotiation and discharge of a debt. d.
 Research and summarize cases dealing with negotiable instruments.
-7. Research and share information about the jurisdictions and characteristics of civil and criminal courts for business cases.
+Court System 7.
+Research and share information about the jurisdictions and characteristics of civil and criminal courts for business cases. a.
 Gather and share information on types of business cases handled in state and federal courts. b.
-Explain the role of class action lawsuits in holding businesses responsible for injuries resulting from their Court System products or wrongful actions. c.
+Explain the role of class action lawsuits in holding businesses responsible for injuries resulting from their products or wrongful actions. c.
 Research and share information about significant U.S. Supreme Court cases that influence the way business is conducted. d.
 Differentiate between business torts and crimes.
-8. Explain the rationale for governmental regulation of business activities. a.
-Gather and share information on significant federal legislation governing the conduct of businesses, including Regulation incidents leading to the laws and situations the regulations were designed to address.
-Example: Triangle Shirtwaist Co. fire in 1911 9.
-Research and share information on ways businesses may be organized.
-Business b.
+Regulation 8.
+Explain the rationale for governmental regulation of business activities. a.
+Gather and share information on significant federal legislation governing the conduct of businesses, including incidents leading to the laws and situations the regulations were designed to address.
+Example: Triangle Shirtwaist Co. fire in 1911 Business Ownership 9.
+Research and share information on ways businesses may be organized. a.
+Describe the responsibilities of stockholders to a corporation and a corporation to its stockholders. b.
 Explain the steps required to incorporate a business.